 Makeup ByMORGANE MARTINI

 Art Direction ByVICEN AKINA

 With her experimental take on color and the exquisite snaps she takes to document her work, Morgane Martini is the makeup artist of the moment.
 From her collaborations with Ashley Graham to her cover of Vogue Brazil with Bella Hadid, Martini’s name (it’s her real one) is becoming synonymous with a new kind of beauty that recalls the revolutionary work of Guy Bourdin and Helmut Newton rather than a less-is-more aesthetic.
-In a new series for VIOLET GREY, she documents an array of bold, chromatic looks on her friends, accompanied by her trusted Polaroid camera.
+Here, she documents an array of bold, chromatic looks on her friends, accompanied by her trusted Polaroid camera.

 The most amazing thing about French women is not that they don’t get fat; it’s that they don’t get sucked in by faddish beauty trends.
 Which is why makeup artist Morgane Martini—herself a very chic French woman—is spot-on in her assessment that “classic, timeless makeup is, to me, very French.”
 The statement may apply broadly, but Morgane was referring in particular to the beauty look worn by Catherine Deneuve in 1967’s Belle de Jour.
-Deneuve’s deliberate liner, subtle contour and nude lip look equally at-home in 2018 as they did a half-century ago (ironically, the actress’s politics have not fared as well).
+Deneuve’s deliberate liner, subtle contour and nude lip look equally at-home in 2020 as they did a half-century ago.

 LOOK 1: BELLE DE JOUR

 “Catherine Deneuve was always wearing this type of makeup, where she’d just have a very simple, gorgeous liner, lots of lashes and that super-fresh, beautiful skin.
 It’s easy to wear.” – M.M.